Are you taking a cruise along the Baltic Sea? If so, here is all you need to know about spending one day in Copenhagen.

 Even before we disembarked the Silhouette, a convoy of hop-on-hop-off (HOHO) buses were waiting to take her passengers around Copenhagen.

-Their Mermaid Tour covers 16 sights in its open top double-decker buses.
+Their Mermaid Tour covers 16 sights in its open-top double-decker buses.
 The duration of the entire route is 1.5 hours and buses are timetabled to arrive every 10 – 30 mins.
 A separate Orange Line route explores Christianshavn and the Opera House.

 Also operated by Stromma, this is not a HOHO bus.
 Instead, it is a traditional sightseeing tour with a guide, a half-hour stop at the Amalienborg Palace and a few photo stops.

-How to spend one day in Copenhagen
+How to spend one day in Copenhagen: The best things to do

 So now you know how to get from the cruise terminal to central Copenhagen, let’s take a look at how you could use your precious time onshore.